Happy First Day of Spring – to celebrate, let’s spring into cardiovascular health!!

-Cardiovascular training is an important aspect of fitness which has many benefits on our health.
-Cardio strengthens our heart, helps promote weight-loss, reduces our risk of high blood pressure, reduces stress, and many others.
-When you hear cardio, you may immediately go to running outside or on a treadmill even if you hate it.
-That doesn’t have to be the case.
-There are many alternatives to get your cardio in.
-Try a bunch of different types of cardio workouts, keep it simple, and pick the one that you enjoy the most.
+Cardiovascular training is an important aspect of fitness which has many benefits on our health; it strengthens our heart, helps promote weight-loss, reduces our risk of high blood pressure, reduces stress, and many others.
+Many immediately think of running when they think of cardio, but there are many options:

 Written by GUADS staff member Patrick with contributions from www.verywellfit.com